fordsfords/crepl/README.md

 c> ++x
 i 43 (0x0000002b)

+c> #include "tmstr.h" ;
 ```

-This rule exists because C statements like `int x = 42;` aren't expressions and can't be automatically printed.
-The semicolon tells the REPL whether you want output or not.
+This rule exists because C statements like `int x = 42;` and include lines aren't expressions and can't be automatically printed.
+The unnecessary semicolon tells the REPL whether you want output or not.

 If you make a mistake and it doesn't compile, the line is not added to the "golden file".
 The goal is for the golden file to always be compilable.